-The Department for Levelling Up, Homes and Communities (DLUHC) announced a raft of changes to Building Regulations that took effect from 15th June 2022.
+The Department for Levelling Up, Homes and Communities (DLUHC) announced a raft of changes in the law for Building Regulation Drawings that took effect from 15th June 2022.

-According to figures from the Department for Business, Energy & Industrial Strategy, heating and powering buildings currently accounts for 40% of the UK’s total energy usage.
-So, by implementing new building regs that help reduce the need for heat and power in buildings, the UK can make great strides towards its carbon zero ambitions.
+In addition, according to figures from the Department for Business, Energy & Industrial Strategy, heating and powering buildings currently account for 40% of the UK’s total energy usage.
+So, by implementing new building regulations that help reduce the need for heat and power in buildings, the UK can make great strides towards its carbon zero ambitions.

 The new building regs comprise uplifts to Approved Document L, Conservation of fuel and power and Approved Document F, and the creation of Approved Document O, Overheating and Approved Document S, Infrastructure for charging electric vehicles.